MicrosoftDocs/cloud-adoption-framework/docs/scenarios/hybrid/enterprise-scale-landing-zone.md

 ms.custom: think-tank, e2e-hybrid
 ---

-# Introduction to Azure Arc-enabled servers landing zone accelerator for hybrid and multicloud
+# Azure Arc-enabled servers landing zone accelerator for hybrid and multicloud

 Enterprises are currently building and running applications across various ecosystems that can be on-premises, in multiple public clouds, and on the edge.
 On these distributed environments, it's critical to ensure compliance and find an effective way to manage servers, applications, and data at scale, while maintaining agility.